Shyam-7/pre_project_smartcliff/README.md

-Sure!
-Here's a simple, college-student-style README for your HTML project:

----

 # Business Insider Clone

 This is a basic HTML/CSS project that replicates a simplified version of the **Business Insider** website layout.
 It's meant to show off a responsive news layout using HTML and external CSS, with some placeholder content and images.